Webphone and Audio Troubleshooting

 Can't See Who is Calling Me

-Before you start, ensure that you are using the Google Chrome web browser that supports WebRTC (Web Real-Time Communication), a browser-based communication protocol to make calls.
+Before you start, ensure that you use the Google Chrome web browser, which supports WebRTC (Web Real-Time Communication), a browser-based communication protocol for making calls.

-To enable Genius call notifications, make sure you’ve allowed them in your Chrome browser.
-This can be done by selecting the lock icon in the URL address bar and then select Allow next to Notifications.
+To enable Genius call notifications, ensure you’ve allowed them in your Chrome browser.
+To do so, select the lock icon in the URL address bar and then select Allow next to Notifications.

 Webphone Notifications for Technical Issues